-During the Monitoring Year, additional sampling locations within Keehi Watershed will be evaluated.
+During the Monitoring Year, additional sampling locations and methods within Keehi Watershed to increase the drainage area evaluated will be assessed.
 Updates to the sampling locations, details, and associated analytical results will be provided in the Annual Monitoring Report 2025 - 2026, as applicable.
 Specific methods that will be used to determine storm events and field sampling for these sampling locations are in Section 5 of the AMP.